Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Heroku
 - Gunicorn

 # Future implementation
 - Single sign on using allauth:
 Using social media to sign in to the blog would make the user experience better and encourage more traffic to the site.

 - Design:
-I would like to make the blog more visually aesthitic, I have a few ideas in ming for this.
-I would make the interger rating under the comment form into stars and this change would reflect on the already rated comments.
+I would like to make the blog more visually aesthetic, I have a few ideas in mind for this.
+I would make the integer rating under the comment form into stars and this change would reflect on the already rated comments.
 This would look more presentable.

-The login and signout pages would also be targetted by bootsrap to look more inline with the rest of the blog.
-I did make a start on this but I did not have time to comeplete this.
+The login and sign out pages would also be targeted by bootstrap to look more in line with the rest of the blog.
+I did make a start on this, but I did not have time to complete this.

 - Search functionality
 As the number of blogs increase, I will implement a search bar to search designers.
-This will return all of the posts by that particular designer.
+This will return all the posts by that particular designer.

 - Apps:
-In future I would like to add another app which is solely for rating bag
+In future I would like to add another app which is solely for rating bags.

 # Deployment